 To determine the cause, rotate your employees through different shifts to see if the pattern follows a particular employee or shift.
 Sharing these metrics with employees can help provide a further deterrent to theft as they’ll know you’re monitoring for unusual activity.
 As always, the greater your transparency, the greater the likelihood your employees stay on track and avoid illegal acts.

-Contact JaimePOS now to get started with the best Merchant Services Provider and receive a FREE JK Point of Sale station.
+Contact JaimePOS now to get started with the best Merchant Services Provider and receive a *FREE Point of Sale station.